 This is true regardless of whether the injured person has a cervical fusion, or a lumbar fusion.
 Cervical means neck.
 Lumbar refers to the back.

 Thus, spinal fusion settlements can be big.
 They can also be tough cases.
 In a moment, you’ll see what I mean.

 Spinal fusion cases can have their challenges.

-By far, the worst part of many spinal fusion cases is that there will be limited insurance available.
-Thus, the injured person won’t get fair value for his or her case.
+By far, the worst part of many spinal fusion cases is that there is often limited insurance available.
+As a result, the injured person often times does not get fully compensated for his or her case.